 Determine True Owner Benefit of Dance Studio

-Uncovering the true owner benefit of a dance studio takes time and effort on the part of the business broker.
-Generally, the owner benefit is derived by first calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) from the seller’s tax return or profit and loss statement.
-Then other costs that would not be incurred by the buyer must be added back to the EBITDA.
-This frequently include the owner’s salary and the owner’s personal expenses that are expensed through the business.
+Uncovering the adjusted owner benefit of a dance studio takes time and effort on the part of the business broker.
+Generally, the owner benefit is derived by first calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) from the tax return or profit and loss statement.
+Then other costs that would not be incurred by the buyer must be added back to the EBITDA in order to determine the adjusted owner benefit.
+This includes the owner’s salary and the owner’s personal expenses that are expensed through the business.
 Careful consideration should be given to the growth rate of the owner benefit over a two to three year period, as it will play a major role in determining the correct multiple of owner benefit that buyers will be willing to pay.

 Factors Affecting Price of Dance Studio

 - Many factors affect the ‘multiple’ of owner benefit that buyers are willing to pay for a South Florida dance studio.